Pradhumn2004/Disease-Detection-/README.md

-Disease Detection using Machine Learning August 2025 Technologies used: Python, TensorFlow, Keras, OpenCV, NumPy, Pandas, Matplotlib
+Disease Detection using Machine Learning
+Technologies used: Python, TensorFlow, Keras, OpenCV, NumPy, Pandas, Matplotlib

 Developed a deep learning model to detect diseases from medical images with 95% accuracy.